jeffsawatzky/ynab-cli/README.md

 > [!NOTE]
 > To get the category IDs you can use the `ynab categories list-all` command listed above.

 The rules use the [rule-engine](https://zerosteiner.github.io/rule-engine/getting_started.html) library, so read that documentation to figure out how to write the rules.
+If ANY of the rules in the `rules` list match a transaction then it will be updated with the `patch` details.
 The rules are supplied an instance of a `TransactionDetail`, and the `patch` needs to be an instance of a `SaveTransactionWithIdOrImportId`.
 Read the [YNAB API documention](https://api.ynab.com/v1) to see what properties are available to base your rules on and update.